 As part of your trip to the Mount Rushmore area, we recommend adding a day trip to visit Devils Tower National Monument.
-The loop is 230 miles long and includes a drive through the Black Forest and stops at Spearfish, Deadwood, and Sturgis.
+The 230-mile-long loop includes a drive through the Black Forest and stops at Spearfish, Deadwood, and Sturgis.

 Get up early and head west into Wyoming on Interstate 90 and then turn on Highway 14/24.
 Devils Tower is 110 miles away from Rapid City or about 1.75-2 hours.
 Pack a lunch, water, and snacks.
 Depending on the number of visitors which adds to the time to get into the park and how long it takes you to visit the monument, you’ll be glad you have both options.